Ramkumar200314/hmpv-shield-flutter-cicd/README.md

 ## 📱 About the App

-**HMPV Shield** is a health awareness Android app developed as an MCA final year project.
+**HMPV Shield** is a health awareness Android app.
 It spreads awareness about Human Metapneumovirus (HMPV) and provides tools for symptom checking, nearby hospital lookup, and real-time health news.

 ### Features
 - 🩺 Symptom Checker — assess HMPV risk level